 Colonial Adventure and Other Stories by H. Ann Ackroyd is a compelling collection of novella and short stories.
 Written in rhythmic free form prose this book explores the British colonial history of Africa, specifically Zimbabwe (the then, Rhodesia).
 As the author draws from the experiences of herself and her family in Africa, it is very hard to match her narrative.

 The stories are short and crisp.
 They are meant to be savoured slowly but I devoured it in 2 sittings.

 – The Moving Words Review

-Purchase the book on Amazon.
+Buy the book on Amazon

-About the Author.
 H. Ann Ackroyd was born and raised in southern Africa.
 She is of British and Austrian parentage and has family in Britain, Europe and Africa with whom she keeps in touch and on whose experiences she draws, along with her own, in Colonial Adventures and Other Stories and Across the Rift.